VideoDG: Generalizing Temporal Relations in Videos to Novel Domains: Method

-\myparagraph{Pyramid Level II: Cross-Relation Attention.} Recalling the showcase of basketball (vs. football) in Figure \ref{video-dg-examples}, we may realize that local temporal cues can be more transferable but may also lead to false generalization.
-Thus, before generating the spatiotemporal adversarial examples to augment the training dataset, we need to constrain the learned local relations to more category-specific latent distributions.
-To this end, we use the second pyramid level to align the local features $\mathcal{R}_{m}^\textrm{I} \in \{{\mathcal{R}_{2}^\textrm{I}}, \ldots ,{\mathcal{R}_{M-1}^\textrm{I}}\}$ to the global feature $\mathcal{R}_\textrm{Global}^\textrm{I}$, and conduct the cross-relation attention such that
+When we review the showcases of \textit{playing basketball} vs. \textit{playing football} in Fig.~\ref{video-dg-examples}, we find that local temporal cues can be more generalizable but may also lead to false generalization.
+To avoid generating unnecessary adversarial examples that diverge too much, we cannot directly use $\mathcal{R}_{m}^\textrm{I}$ for domain augmentation.
+Instead, we need to constrain the spatiotemporal features using more category-specific information.
+To this end, we use the second pyramid level to align each local-relation feature $\mathcal{R}_{m}^\textrm{I} \in \{{\mathcal{R}_{2}^\textrm{I}}, \ldots ,{\mathcal{R}_{M-1}^\textrm{I}}\}$ to the global one